olvaffe/olv-notes/systems/containers/podman.md

     - `podman run -it busybox ls -l /proc/self/fd` says
       - stdin, stdout, and stderr are `/dev/pts/0`
   - `--tz <TZ>` bind-mounts the timezone to `/etc/localtime`
+    - `local` to bind-mount host timezone
+    - some guides set `TZ` instead, which is parsed by glibc
   - `--user` or `-u` specifies the uid of all processes spawned by the runtime in the container
     - otherwise, the runtime uses what's specified by the image which is